4d/docs/website/translated_docs/es/API/HTTPRequestClass.md

 The returned `HTTPRequest` object is used to process responses from the HTTP server and call methods.

 In *url*, pass the URL where you want to send the request.
-The syntax to use is:
+La sintaxis a utilizar es:

 ```
 {http://}[{user}:[{password}]@]host[:{port}][/{path}][?{queryString}]